 Snap a few shots of the accident scene and/or damage done to your vehicle.
 It may be helpful to have the pictures if you need to talk to the insurance company later on.

 For a complete list of tips and recommendations, download our FREE car accident checklist right now and stash it away in your glove compartment.
 You never know if you’ll need it, but we hope you don’t ever need to use it!

 ABOUT MICHAEL PINES

-Michael Pines is the founder of the Law Offices of Michael Pines, APC – a car accident lawyer group located in San Diego, California.
+Michael Pines is the founder of the Pines Salomon Injury Lawyers, APC. – a car accident lawyer group located in San Diego, California.
 Mike has been a safety advocate for decades and has represented people just like you who may have been injured as a result of a car accident.
 Call us now for a FREE consultation: 1-858-551-2090